Comparing the pros as well as cons of the Node JS and PHP environments

-This switch is referred to as the change in different languages and environments which further contributes in lowering the code's efficiency.
-Switching between several coding languages can also result in dropping programmer's efficiency.
+This switch is referred to as the change in different languages and environments which further contributes to lowering the code's efficiency.
+Switching between several coding languages can also result in dropping the programmer's efficiency.

 The module used by PHP is PEAR that is a veteran package system and Composer, is a tool for the purpose of dependency management.

 In Node.js, the Nope Package Manager i.e. NPM is used as a module which is quite easy to use and operate.

 PHP has been in the limelight since the early 2000s and is a popular server-side scripting language which uses several frameworks like CakePHP and Laravel for smooth web development.
 These two frameworks provide robust, secure and agile back-end development.

 For NodeJS, the most known frameworks are Derby and Express, but since node.js is comparatively new to PHP, several new frameworks are always hitting the market.
 Some of these new frameworks are Total.js and Hapi.